 The lead author of the multicenter CELI SCREEN study, Dr. Elena Lionetti, stresses the importance of child screening.
 It allows you to diagnose more cases of celiac disease than the standard crossroads (which involves testing children only for symptoms or a family history of the disease).

 The prevalence of celiac disease in schoolchildren has doubled over the past 25 years.
 Our view is that there are more cases of celiac disease than in the past and that we could not detect them without a screening strategy.Female doctor Elena Lionetti

 What is celiac disease?

 Celiac disease is caused by the body making antibodies against gluten.
 It is a very popular protein used to make foods including bread, pasta, cookies, cakes, and some breakfast cereals.
 The antibodies damage the intestinal lining causing swelling, pain, diarrhea, anemia, and other conditions.
 In infants and children, celiac disease can cause abdominal pain, bloating and vomiting, as well as lead to poor growth and delay puberty.Celiac disease is one of the most common lifelong conditions in European countries.
-Following a strictly gluten-free diet is an effective treatment: it causes the disappearance of symptoms and the gradual healing of intestinal damage.
+Following a strictly gluten-free diet is an effective treatment: it causes the symptoms to disappear and the intestinal damage to gradually heal.

 Celiac disease, a growing wave

 'At the moment, ”says Lionetti,“ 70% of celiac patients are not diagnosed.
 If screening were done in childhood in non-invasive ways, damage to the intestinal villi could potentially be prevented.
 They can lead to growth problems, fatigue and premature osteoporosis ”.

 Commenting on the research, Tunde Koltai, president of AOECS (Association of European Celiac Societies) added: "This new study adds to the growing evidence base.
 Celiac disease is growing in Europe.
 Child screening is needed to give the population the best quality of life. possible".